| Connecting by

 and lakeshore.
 Lake temperatures in mid-summer are just right for

-apartment buildings in this area are amongst the most desirable
+shoreline apartment buildings just south of here are amongst the most desirable

 places to live in Chicago.